saurav7007/OpenSpecimen/generate_SRcode/README.md

 The config file need below inputs:
 1. The path of input csv file
 2. The path of out csv file.

+Future Plan:
+1. It should be possible to handle file with input from multiple Collection Protocol.
+2. It should be possible to auto-populate parent code